 Quantifying Atmospheric Trace Element Deposition on a Global Scale with GEOTRACES Transect Data

-David C Kadko, Florida International University, Applied Research Center, Miami, FL, United States, William M Landing, Florida State University, Earth, Ocean, and Atmospheric Science, Tallahassee, FL, United States, Cliff Buck, University of Georgia, Skidaway Institute of Oceanography, Athens, United States and Christopher M Marsay, Skidaway Institute of Oceanography, University of Georgia, Savannah, GA, United States
+David C Kadko, Florida International University, Applied Research Center, Miami, FL, United States, William M Landing, Florida State University, Earth, Ocean, and Atmospheric Science, Tallahassee, United States, Cliff Buck, University of Georgia, Skidaway Institute of Oceanography, Savannah, United States and Christopher M Marsay, Skidaway Institute of Oceanography, University of Georgia, Savannah, GA, United States

 Abstract: